-All applications must be completed online by going to Dual Enrollment and clicking Apply Now.
+All applications must be completed online by going to Dual Enrollment, harrisburgu.edu/dual-enrollment/, and clicking Apply Now.

-There is no application deadline.
 The applicant is encouraged to apply as soon as possible and coordinate the application with the appropriate high school personnel (often the Guidance Office) prior to high school course selection for the appropriate semester.